MarkBigmac/PixelExperience-Installer-for-Redmi-10/README.md

 2. Boot into Fastboot.
 3. Download [this](https://github.com/ponces/treble_build_pe/releases) ROM.
 4. copy the unpacked ROM <sub>(system.img)</sub> to the platform-tools folder, which is located in the directory with the script.
-5. Run the script, follow the next steps.
+5. Run the "PixelExperience Installer.bat", follow the next steps.

  </details>